 The VIP guest stateroom in the bow has a double berth with an 8” innerspring mattress on a raised island, with steps for good access on both sides.
-Storage is found in drawers in the base, and two cedar-lined wardrobes.
-There’s a makeup dresser and mirror on the bulkhead, with a fold-out seat.
+Storage is found in drawers in the base and two cedar-lined wardrobes.
+There is a makeup dresser and a mirror on the bulkhead, with a fold-out seat.
 A round deck hatch with integral screens adds natural ventilation to the natural illumination provided by twin fixed portlights, but there is also 12,000 BTU air conditioning available.
 The VIP has private access to the port side head compartment, which also serves as the day head and the guest stateroom to starboard.

 Access to the engine room is through a hatch in the aft deck sole, via a strong fixed stainless ladder with teak treads.
 Every wire, loom and plumbing line is color coded wherever possible for quick identification.
 The air conditioning system is mounted high to help keep the system dry, supplemented by a commercial-grade ventilation and demister system.

 Standard power is twin 626-hp Volvo Penta IPS800 diesels.
 Optional power includes a pair of 600-hp Cummins QSC 8.3 Zeus pod drives, or twin 725-hp Volvo Penta IPS950 diesels.
-In both cases carbon fiber jackshafts are used.
+In both cases, carbon fiber jackshafts are used.

 Our test boat had a pair of 725-hp Volvo Penta IPS950 diesels.
 We reached a top speed of 38 mph (33 kts) at 2540 rpm while burning 76 gph.
 At 1750 rpm, best cruise speed was 22.4 mph (19.5 knots) while burning 30 gph.